adnafarah/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-This aim of this project is to complete climate analysis & plot it and then design a Flask API based on the queries developed.
+This aim of this project was to complete climate analysis & plot it and then design a Flask API based on the queries developed.

 ## Part 1: Climate Analysis and Exploration
 In this section, I used Python and SQLAlchemy to perform basic climate analysis and data exploration of the climate database.
 This was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.